 The Neuroblastoma Research group has a long-standing interest in the biology and genetics of NB, and more recently focused on the early events underpinning NB tumorigenesis, which remains poorly understood.
 NB is presumed to originate from abnormal differentiation of neural crest progenitor cells of the sympathoadrenal lineage.
+Despite recent progress in the understanding on the developmental origin of NB, data are still lacking regarding how a driver mutation disrupts the normal development of the originating tissue.
 The anaplastic lymphoma kinase (ALK) and the transcription factor TWIST1 are developmental genes reactivated in various cancer settings through genetic alterations or deregulation.
-Currently, we are investigating the functional role of ALK deregulated activation and TWIST1 expression on NB tumor initiation and progression.
-We also participates in research projects of the European SIOPEN Biology group aiming to better integrate genomic, biologic and clinical data to best refine risk-stratification and treatment strategies to improve NB patient outcome.
+Our current interest is to elucidate their implication on NB tumor initiation and progression.
+Our long-term goal is to develop new and effective therapies for patients with high-risk relapsed or refractory NB.

 Project 1#: Involvement of ALK deregulated signaling on NB tumor initiation and progression.

-Next the impact of the ALK-F1174L activating mutation on the differentiation of the sympathetic nervous system was investigated using genetically engineered mouse models (Sox10-Cre and LSL-ALK-F1174L).
-This revealed that ALK-F1174L expression in migrating NC cells during embryonic development profoundly disturbs early sympathetic, neuronal and noradrenergic differentiation of sympathetic progenitors, in addition to increasing their proliferation, both mechanisms being potential crucial events in NB oncogenesis oncogenesis (Vivancos, L. et al. Front.
+ALK represents the most frequently mutated gene in NB, and this corresponds to a predisposing event in NB.
+To improve our comprehension of the precise role for ALK deregulated signaling in the initial steps of NB genesis, we recently investigated the impact of the human ALK-F1174L mutation on the development and differentiation of the SNS.
+Using genetically engineered mouse models (Sox10-Cre;LSL-ALK-F1174L), we revealed that ALK-F1174L expression in migrating neural crest cells during embryonic development profoundly disturbs early sympathetic, neuronal and noradrenergic differentiation of sympathetic progenitors, in addition to increasing their proliferation, both mechanisms being potential crucial events in NB oncogenesis (Vivancos, L. et al. Front.
 Oncol.
 2019 9:275).